rust-lang/book/src/ch20-02-advanced-traits.md

 However, associated functions that are not methods don’t have a `self` parameter.
-When there are multiple types or traits that define non-method functions with the same function name, Rust doesn't always know which type you mean unless you use _fully qualified syntax_.
-For example, in Listing 20-20 we create a trait for an animal shelter that wants to name all baby dogs _Spot_.
+When there are multiple types or traits that define non-method functions with the same function name, Rust doesn’t always know which type you mean unless you use fully qualified syntax.
+For example, in Listing 20-20 we create a trait for an animal shelter that wants to name all baby dogs Spot.
 We make an `Animal` trait with an associated non-method function `baby_name`.
 The `Animal` trait is implemented for the struct `Dog`, on which we also provide an associated non-method function `baby_name` directly.

 <Listing number="20-20" file-name="src/main.rs" caption="A trait with an associated function and a type with an associated function of the same name that also implements the trait">